nturner2019/hs-jquery-game-show-philly-springside-chestn-f943/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

-You should see a page with three brown doors:
+You should see a page with three brown doors.
+If you don't see the doors, try refreshing the page.

 <img src="https://s3.amazonaws.com/after-school-assets/doors.png">